ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Introduction

-Meta-learning~\cite{DBLP:journals/pami/HospedalesAMS22} seeks to enhance the learning algorithms by teaching them the skill of learning, which diverges from the static learning trajectory of conventional algorithms.
-This adaptive learning approach addresses enduring challenges in deep learning such as data limitations, computational overhead, and the need for improved generalizability.
-The focal point of optimization in meta-learning typically revolves around parameters~\cite{finn2017model}, optimization algorithmsoptimizers~\cite{li2017meta}, and network architectures~\cite{DBLP:journals/corr/abs-1806-09055}, etc. Within the scope of this paper, we present a novel approach by parameterizing the loss function for image fusion, formulating it through neural networks, and refining it via meta-learning techniques.
-The resulting adaptive loss function is instrumental in steering the fusion network towards superior performance in image fusion tasks.
+{The neural network used for modeling the fusion loss cannot be trained through traditional end-to-end methods, as its output serves to train the fusion module within the fusion loss to assist in generating the fused image.
+Therefore, in this paper, meta-learning is utilized to develop a learnable fusion loss function that enhances learning algorithms by imparting the skill of adaptive learning, diverging from the static learning trajectory of conventional algorithms~\citep{DBLP:journals/pami/HospedalesAMS22}.} This adaptive learning approach addresses enduring challenges in deep learning such as data limitations, computational overhead, and the need for improved generalizability.
+The focal point of optimization in meta-learning typically revolves around parameters~\citep{finn2017model}, optimization~\citep{li2017meta}, and network architectures~\citep{liu2018darts}, among others.
+Within the scope of this paper, we present a learnable loss function formulated through a module named the Loss Proposal Module (LPM).
+We employ the Model-Agnostic Meta-Learning (MAML) approach~\citep{finn2017model}, a prominent meta-learning paradigm, to train the LPM.
+The trained LPM can then propose an optimal fusion loss to produce well-fused images.